roshanlam/roshanlam/README.md

 - 🏫 I’m currently a college student (Sophomore) and am doing computer science as my major.
 - 👯 I’m looking to collaborate on Machine Learning Projects as well as any other projects.
 - 💬 Ask me about Technology, Mathematics & Physics
-- 📫 How to reach me: Add Me On Snapchat: nepalidj
+- 📫 How to reach me: Twitter: @iamroshanlam
 - ⚡ Fun facts: I first learned to code when I was 8 years old

 <br />